-Employees working remotely — or telecommuting — has become the norm for 38 percent of companies, and that number will only continue to grow.
+Employees working remotely — or telecommuting — has become the norm for 43% of Americans according to a recent survey, and that number will only continue to grow.
 Telecommuting is ideal for individuals who wish to work from home while maintaining a steady job with a company, as opposed to working as a freelancer or owning their own small business.

 Today, multiple industries offer telecommuting capabilities, including fields you may not expect, from marketing and accounting to sales and customer service.
 If you’re curious about the benefits of telecommuting or how you can work from home, follow our guide.

 Advantages of Telecommuting

 Working from home can be advantageous for both you and your employer in a number of ways.

 - Increased Productivity: A Stanford study found that people who worked remotely made 13.5 percent more calls than those who were in the office.
 This added up to a company gaining the equivalent of an extra workday a week out of each telecommuter.
 Those same remote workers were more satisfied with their job and were half as likely to quit.

 - Reduced Stress: Research conducted by Staples revealed that telecommuters experience 25 percent less stress than employees working in the office.
 As a result, the remote workers were also happier and healthier — and they were more inclined to be productive and require less sick time.

 - Greater Creativity: Studies show that people are at their most creative early in the morning and late at night, not during the typical nine-to-five workday.
 Working remotely allows employees to work during their most productive and creative times, whether that’s late at night or before sunrise.